 When a PWS exceeds an MCL it must notify its customers of the violation.
 At the same time, the PWS takes action to return to compliance by replacing the contaminated source of supply or by identifying and installing treatment specifically designed to reduce the level of the contaminant in the water.
 The DWD approves all treatment prior to installation.
-One of the 16 PWS that incurred violations in calendar year 2002 have returned to compliance.
-The DWD will continue to work with the remaining 15 PWS in calendar year 2003 in order to return them to compliance.
+One of the 19 PWS that incurred violations in calendar year 2003 have returned to compliance by connecting to another PWS.
+The DWD will continue to work with the remaining 18 PWS in calendar year 2004 in order to return them to compliance.